Dowell-Lab/FStitch/README.md

 The segments do not need to be in any order and can be from any chromosome, however **each region must not overlap any other segment** as this will cause confusion in the learning algorithms for the LR classifier.

-Running FStitch train is simple once you have your data in the correct format and have created the training file above.
-A description of the parameters for FStitch train are given below
+Running FStitch train is simple once you have your coverage data in the correct format and have created the training file above.
+The following is a description of arguments:

 |Required Arguments|
 |Flag|Type|Desription|
 |----|----|----------|